Randomized reference models for temporal networks: Survey of applications of randomized reference models

 In another study, Karsai et al.~\cite{Karsai2012C} also applied this framework to identify whether correlated bursty trains of individuals is a property of nodes or links.
 Using a large mobile phone call interaction dataset, the observation was made that bursty train size distributions were almost the same for nodes and links.
 This suggests that such correlated event trains were mostly induced by conversations by single peers rather than by group conversations.
-To further verify this picture, the fraction of bursty trains of a given size emerging between a varying number of individuals were calculated in the empirical event sequence and in a directed network MRRM, P[$\w$,$p(\Dtauf)$] (see Supplementary Table~\ref{tab:features-directed}), where the receivers of calls were shuffled between calls of the actual caller.
-This reference model leaves the timing of each event unchanged, thus leading to the observation of the same bursty trains, and keeps the instantaneous and static out-degrees of individuals.
+To further verify this picture, the fraction of bursty trains of a given size emerging between a varying number of individuals were calculated in the empirical event sequence and in shuffled networks generated using a MRRM ] where the receivers of calls were shuffled between calls of the actual caller (P[$\w$,$p(\Dtauf)$---Supplementary Table~\ref{tab:features-directed}).
+This reference model leaves the timing of each event unchanged, thus leading to the observation of the same bursty trains, and it keeps the instantaneous and static out-degrees of individuals.
 However, since the receivers are shuffled, potential correlations that induce bursty trains on single links are eliminated.
 Results showed that the fraction of single link bursty trains drops from $\sim 80\%$ to $\sim 20\%$ after shuffling in call and SMS sequences.
 This supports the hypothesis that single link bursty trains are significantly more frequent than one would expect from the null hypothesis, which is then rejected.